apallath/WHAM/README.md

 Both log-likelihood maximization approaches can use multiple nonlinear optimization algorithms.
 Read the documentation to see which algorithms are available.

 ## Tests
-Integration tests are in the directory `tests/` and unit tests are in the directory `tests/test_unit`.
-Run these tests by navigating to the directory and running
+Integration tests are in the directory `tests/` and unit tests are in the directory `tests/tests_unit`.
+To run all tests at once, navigate to the directory `tests/` and run

 ```sh
 pytest
 ```

-[TODO] Add Github actions scripts to run tests automatically on push.

 ## References:
 - Shirts, M. R., & Chodera, J. D. (2008).
 Statistically optimal analysis of samples from multiple equilibrium states.
 Journal of Chemical Physics, 129(12).
 [DOI](https://doi.org/10.1063/1.2978177)